avmavairborne/discordbot-/README.md

-I have written a code for a discord bot with the following functions: replying to text messages sending dms kicking and banning members sending pictures/giphy images sending embeds displaying status
+I have written a code for a discord bot with a few basic functions like sending dms , replying to messages , sending embeded messages , sending pictures and giphy images , kicking and banning members and showing a specific (custom status)